28 October 1957

 For her first encounter with the Big Red Book the well loved comedienne was surprised by Eamonn while filming in her home town of Sheffield.
 Marti began her career as a stand-up comedienne and cabaret singer in working men’s clubs before gaining fame after appearing on the television talent show New Faces.
-Comedy duo Little & Large are guests on the show.
+Comedy duo Little and Large are guests on the show.

 |Mike YARWOOD OBE

 31 May 1978

 To help surprise the impressionist outside London's Hilton Hotel, Eamonn enlists the help of various television personalities - all victims of his mimicry skills.
 Regular This Is Your Life director Royston Mayoh makes a rare appearance in front of the camera as a guest, while former Prime Minister Harold Wilson also joins the tribute.

 6 January 1982